 Who is quickly cold on the arms in the spring, can certainly warm up to the Koora Sweater from Rosa P. You have the choice between two versions: A long-sleeved one with a longer cut body and a version with three-quarter sleeves.
 Here the body is kept a little shorter.

-Both variations are knitted from top to bottom and are absolutely suitable for beginners.
+Both variations are knitted top down and are absolutely suitable for beginners.
 A special eye-catcher are the sleeves, which are finished with an I-cord.

 You like Line the same as we do?
 Then we would like to recommend Langjakke from Sandnes.
 As the name already suggests, you knit here a long cardigan.